qasimwarraich/VAMR_Summary/VAMR.md

     3. What is the M matrix like for an edge, for a flat region, for an axis-aligned 90-degree corner and for a non-axis—aligned 90-degree corner?
+        - For a flat region it should be all zeros.
+In the diagonal it should be 1,0 or 0,1 for a corner we would have ones in the diagonals.

     4. What do the eigenvalues of M reveal?
         - The existence of corners.

     5. Can you compare Harris detection with Shi-Tomasi detection?

     6. Can you explain whether the Harris detector is invariant to illumination